 I received my PhD in Clinical Psychology from UCLA, the top-ranked clinical psychology program in the country.
 My clinical training throughout graduate school, clinical internship, and postdoctoral residency emphasized the use of evidence-based treatments with a client-centered and culturally-sensitive approach tailored to the client’s individual circumstances.
 I have trained in diverse settings, including practicums in college counseling, community clinics, and school settings, in addition to a year-long pre-doctoral clinical internship at the West Los Angeles VA Medical Center working with veterans and their spouses/partners, and an 18 month post-doctoral clinical residency at the Center for Cognitive Therapy (Department of Psychiatry) at University of Pennsylvania School of Medicine.
 Across inpatient and outpatient settings, I have trained intensively in assessment, diagnosis, and therapy (individual, couple, group) for a wide range of clinical conditions and issues.

-I treat adults, ranging from older adolescence and emerging adulthood through old age.
-My areas of expertise are depression, various anxiety disorders (with a focus on trauma and stress-related disorders such as PTSD), relationship issues, college issues, women’s health concerns, grief and loss, and stress management.
+I treat adults, ranging from college-age through old age.
+My areas of expertise are depression, various anxiety disorders (GAD, social phobia, panic, PTSD), relationship issues, college issues, women’s health concerns, grief and loss, and stress management.
 Furthermore, I strive to provide culturally competent services, and enjoy helping clients navigate multicultural issues, stress related to ethnic minority experiences, and general identity-development and self-exploration concerns.
 Last, I have a specific interest and background in working with couples.
 At UCLA, I was trained in Integrative Behavioral Couple Therapy (IBCT) by one of its developers, Dr. Andrew Christensen.
 I have continued to use this highly research-supported form of couple therapy, that integrates cognitive-behavioral and acceptance principles, in my ongoing clinical practice.